-Trainees will have the opportunity to participate in outstanding research in a variety of areas, including:
+Trainees will have the opportunity to participate in dynamic research in a variety of areas, including:

 Microbial Pathogenesis / Inflammation